awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc.md

 **To create an OIDC identity provider**

-1. Before you create an OIDC identity provider in IAM, you must register your application with the IdP to receive a *client ID*\.
+1. <a name="idpoidcstep1"></a>Before you create an OIDC identity provider in IAM, you must register your application with the IdP to receive a *client ID*\.
 The client ID \(also known as *audience*\) is a unique identifier for your app that is issued to you when you register your app with the IdP\.
 For more information about obtaining a client ID, see the documentation for your IdP\.

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.